tazama-lf/docs/Technical/Performance-Benchmarking/performance-benchmarking-of-arangodb-single-instance-vs-split-databases-vs-clustering.md

 This report presents a comprehensive performance benchmarking analysis of ArangoDB deployed in three distinct configurations on Azure: <span style="color:red;">**a Single Instance, Split Databases, and Clustering.**</span>  The aim was to include the best performing configurations and the most cost-efficient setups.
 It will highlight the FTPS value as a critical performance metric and its impact on choosing the right configuration for deployment.

+**Note** The Arangodb Clustering is only available for a licensed deployment of ArangoDB.

 The highest **FTPS** that was reached was <span style="color:green; font-size: 16px;">****2496.83****</span> using the **4 SplitDB** approach of Arango.

 **2 SplitDB:** <span style="color:green; font-size: 16px;">****2304.5****</span> **FTPS**